Bull Dempsey: Independent circuit (2016–present)

 James began wrestling on the independent circuit following his release from NXT, using the name Bull James, a combination of his NXT name and his birth name.
 James announced that he was set to debut in Combat Zone Wrestling, stating that he was coming after Sami Callihan, also known as Solomon Crowe, facing him on March 1.
 On February 25, 2017, James won the NYWC Heavyweight Championship at Psycho Circus XV.
 On February 24, 2018, James lost the title to Alex Reynolds at Psycho Circus XVI only to regain it on March 31, 2018, at Aftermath.
 James lost the title to King Mega on June 30, 2018, at Going The Distance.
 On March 11, 2017, James won the SWF Cruiserweight Title at SWF Legacies Never Die.

+On January 05, 2024, James made his debut at a Florida based Independent wrestling promotion, Boca Raton Championship Wrestling (BRCW) defeating Ozzy Kilmeister and Skitz in a Three-way.
+On March 17, He defeated Jaden Jakens in BRCW march madhouse.

 Ring of Honor (2016)

 On September 18, 2016, James made a surprise debut in Ring of Honor's Honor Rumble, making it to the final four.
 On October 21, 2016, James faced ROH World Champion Adam Cole, in a losing effort.
 The following day James teamed up with Mr. Wrestling III losing to B. J. Whitmer and Punisher Martinez.
 James was defeated by Silas Young.